 For data where WEFO is the data controller, processing is ‘necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller’

 For data collected by WEFO on an optional basis, it will be processed with your consent

 We rely on legitimate interests to process your data i.e. your data will be used as part of a study we are completing to see how the students’ attitude towards science has changed since they joined S4 in Year 7 or Year 8 through to year 9.
-S4 are carrying out this longitudinal research plus the lead partner NSA are carrying out a longitudinal cohort evaluation which will include data from all five partners.
+S4 are carrying out this longitudinal research plus the lead partner WGOS are carrying out a longitudinal cohort evaluation which will include data from all five partners.

 Why we collect individual data and how we use it